adityarathod/xerox/README.rst

 *Xerox* is a copy + paste module for python.
 It's aim is simple: to be as incredibly simple as possible.

-Supported platforms are currently OS X, Linux, and Windows.
+Supported platforms are currently OS X, X11 (Linux, BSD, etc.), and Windows.

 If you can make it simpler, please fork.